A. E. Wilder-Smith

-Arthur Ernest Wilder-Smith, FRSC (22 December 1915 – 14 September 1995), more commonly known as A. E. Wilder-Smith, was a British organic chemist and young Earth creationist.
+Arthur Ernest Wilder-Smith, FRSC (22 December 1915 – 14 September 1995) was a British organic chemist and young Earth creationist.

 Biography

 Wilder-Smith earned three doctorates; his first PhD in 1941 in Physical Organic Chemistry from Reading University, England, his second in 1964 in Pharmacology from the University of Geneva, and his third from Eidgenössische Technische Hochschule (Swiss Federal Institute of Technology), Zurich.

 As a chemist, Wilder-Smith joined Imperial Chemical Industries during World War II.
 Following the war, the University of London made him the Countess of Lisburne Memorial Fellow.
 Wilder-Smith accepted an appointment as Director of Research for a Swiss pharmaceutical company.
 While in Switzerland, the Medical School of the University of Geneva elected him to teach Chemotherapy and Pharmacology, for which he received habilitation, the qualification required for professional appointments to European continental universities.

 In 1957-1958 Wilder-Smith accepted the position of Visiting Assistant Professor at the Medical Center of the University of Illinois.
 In 1959-1961 he was Visiting Full Professor of Pharmacology at the University of Bergen Medical School in Norway.
 He returned to the University of Geneva for two years then received an appointment as Full Professor of Pharmacology back at the University of Illinois Medical Center in 1963.
 As a lecturer, he won three 'Golden Apple' Awards in consecutive years for excellence in education and four awards for best series of senior year lectures.

 Wilder-Smith was Professor of Pharmacology for two years at Hacettepe University Medical School, Ankara, Turkey.
 He served as a NATO consultant for the prevention and treatment of drug abuse.